cloudblog004/fantasticfoodies/content/en/posts/2872-steps-to-prepare-ultimate-one-pan-lemon-parmesan-chicken-and-asparagus.md

 1. Preheat oven to 400
 1. Line baking sheet with parchment
-1. Place flour and S&amp;P in one bowl
+1. Place flour and S&P in one bowl
 1. Put 6 Tbs melted butter, 2 cloves garlic, zest and juice of 1 lemon in second bowl
-1. In a third bowl, combine Panko, Parmesan, S&amp;P, garlic powder and parsley.
+1. In a third bowl, combine Panko, Parmesan, S&P, garlic powder and parsley.
 Blend
 1. Dredge chicken on each side in flour, then butter mixture, and into Panko mixture
 1. Place on baking sheet
 1. Repeat until each piece is coated